 Planning for future RV travel?
-Need to know where it doesn’t snow?
-Here’s the top 6 states with the least snow to get you started on your plans.
+Need to know where it doesn't snow?
+Here are the top 6 states with the least snow to get you started on your plans.

 #6 of states with the least snow – Georgia